gabrielAnzaldo/reactnd-project-readable-starter/README.md

-In order to get the app up and running execute:
+In order to get the application up and running first get the server up:

-1.- node server/server.js
+node server/server.js

-2.- npm start
+then in other terminal start the client application: npm start